The All-Girl Advantage

 Social Benefits of All-Girls’ Schools

 In a single-sex school, a girl learns that her value and capabilities have nothing to do with how she looks or how her male counterparts might perceive her.
-Girls’ schools create a positive environment to counteract media pressure to grow up too quickly.
+Villa creates a positive environment where girls can be themselves.
 Without social distraction, girls can have a greater ability to focus on their work—and teachers can demand that such work meet the highest standards.

 • Girls in single-gender schools score an average of 15-22% higher on standardized tests than their counterparts in co-ed schools.